 Yakima Highroad vs Highspeed Bike Rack Review

-Yakima has a few new bike racks for on top of the car in 2017 including the Yakima Highroad and Highspeed bike racks.
+Yakima has a few new bike racks for on top of the car, including the Yakima Highroad and Highspeed bike racks.
 These top of the car bike racks are compatible with both mountain and road bikes.
 There are trade offs between each rack between ease of use, locking options and the use with fat bikes.
 I had the opportunity to test both bike racks out side-by-side on my 2013 Subaru Impreza Hatchback.
 I used them for both in town travel along with longer weekend trips, with a travel time of up to 6 hours each way.
 Both racks were tested out at speeds up to 85mph on the highway and standard in town speeds of 20-40 mph.
 I primarily used these racks for mountain bikes with tire sizes of 27.5 and 29 with standard widths, but tested the fit out with a road bike as well.

 The Yakima Highroad bike rack fits mtb bike tire sizes 26, 27.5, 29 and standard road bike tires.
 Tire widths between 23mm and 3.25″ work with this rack.